darshanraju/WebsitePortfolio/README.md

 ## Future Implementations

-1. Section for experience
+1. Add Icons of what I learned (React, Typescript, MySQL, Mariad, etc, next the internship)
-2. Ssection for education
+2. Section for education
 3. Section for Projects
 4. Add typing effects for home page